WebAssembly/exception-handling/proposals/Exceptions.md

 ### Exception section

-The `exception` section is the named section 'exception'.
+The `exception` section is the named section 'exception' with id 13.
+The exception section must occur before the code section.
 The exception section declares exception types using exception type signatures.

 | Field | Type | Description |